CERT-Polska/training-mwdb/README.md

 Password:
 ```

-After successful login, let’s begin with `recent_files` to get recently uploaded file from API.
+After successful login, let's begin with `recent_files` to get recently uploaded file from API.

 ```python
 In [4]: mwdb.recent_files()
 Out[4]: <generator object MWDB._recent at ...>
 ```

 `recent_files` function returns generator which does the same job as scrolling down the Samples view to view the older entries.
-Let’s use next function to get the most recent file:
+Let's use the `next` function to get the most recent file:

 ```python
 In [5]: files = mwdb.recent_files()